Festivals & Projects

 Compliance with Laws and Regulations

 Mass Cultural Council and its grantees are contractually committed to abide by state and federal regulations which bar discrimination on the basis of race, gender, religious creed, color, national origin, ancestry, disability, age, gender identity, or sexual orientation, and which require accessibility for persons with disabilities.
 Mass Cultural Council’s grantees sign a contract certifying that they will comply with ADA and Section 504.
 Mass Cultural Council aims to help grantees understand their obligations and recognize the opportunities that increasing access can provide for both the public and the grantee.
-Resources and additional are available as part of Mass Cultural Council’s Access Policy.
+Resources and additional information are available as part of Mass Cultural Council’s Access Policy.

 Legal and Other Requirements